 Welcome to the Cognitive Science Resource Guide!
-While Cognitive Science is one of the most diverse degrees, it can also be difficult to navigate.
+While Cognitive Science is an extremely diverse program, this can make it difficult to navigate.
 For this reason, SACS has created this compilation of resources: an annotated course requirements checklist, course reviews, and general McGill life hacks.

 Enjoy!